Mackie (company): 1604-VLZ Pro

+The 1604-VLZ Pro is a compact analog mixer manufactured by Mackie.
+It features sixteen input channels, four output sub-groups, and a user-replaceable fuse.
+Each of the input channels features a high-quality microphone preamplifier.

 Name change

 In 2003, company management renamed Mackie Designs, Inc. as LOUD Technologies, Inc. (now known as LOUD Audio) to avoid confusion between the parent company and the Mackie brand.

 Acquisition

-On December 4, 2023, Mackie was purchased by Røde Microphones.
+On December 4, 2023, Mackie was purchased by RØDE Microphones.

 Known VLZ Series Technical Problems

 In 2020, a post by user "LincolnG" on Gearspace.com (formerly Gearslutz.com) initiated an online conversation that revealed a design flaw in the Mackie's Onyx chip used in the VLZ Series mixers.
-Others contributing to the conversation shared their experiences anecdotally and it was subsequently tested, verified, and documented, by "LincolnG" that the VLZ Series mixers do in fact have a design flaw that affects the stereo imagining.
+Others contributing to the conversation shared their experiences anecdotally and it was subsequently tested, verified, and documented, by "LincolnG" that the VLZ Series mixers do in fact have a design flaw that affects the stereo imaging.
 In the intervening years several others have verified the findings of "LincolnG".